leo-mazz/freshair/doc/instructions.md

 You should be able to manage events throgh the Admin Dashboard of the website.
 Events will need to have a title, location and start date and time.
 Optionally, you can add a description (which you can format), an end date and time, a link to a facebook event, and a link to the tickets.
 Upcoming events will be displayed in the left sidebar of the website.
 Newly published events will be displayed in the 'Latest posts' section in the website.
+Please only add events relevant to the whole station (a team meeting should not be worth of a website event.
+You can instead publicize it using the top section in your team's page).

 ### Highlights
 You can highlight a playlist, event, review, interview, podcast, generic post or tag.
 An highlighted content will be displayed in the top section of the homepage.
 You should **only** highlight something very important to the station, not just some content you wrote you want to give visibility to, and you should seek the committee approval.